zaxymelkt/kny/content/Systems - Universal/Combat/Injuries.md

 ### High Severity Poison
 High severity poisonings involve exposure to substances that cause severe systemic effects, potentially leading to organ failure, coma, and death if not treated promptly.
 Symptoms can include severe respiratory distress, cardiac arrhythmias, neurological abnormalities, and gastrointestinal hemorrhaging.
 Results in [[Status Effects#Dazed|Dazed]] 3, [[Status Effects#Internal Bleed|Internal Bleed]] 2, and [[Status Effects#Paralysed|Paralysed]] 1.
 ### Severe Cognitive Impairment
 Severe cognitive impairment represents a significant decline in cognitive functions that substantially impairs everyday activities and independence.
 It is a step beyond moderate cognitive impairment and may be indicative of early-stage dementia or another neurodegenerative disease.
 Symptoms include profound memory loss, difficulty with complex tasks, disorientation, and personality changes.
+Results in [[Status Effects#Paralysed|Paralysed]] 3.

 ---
 ## Level 4 Injuries